Collisionless Phase Mixing Mimics Diffusive Transport in Radiation Belt Observations: Methodology

 \section{Methodology}

 In this section we solve the bounce-averaged drift-kinetic equation for particles trapped in a static, spatially inhomogeneous magnetic field with dipolar topology.
 Because the field is time independent, all three adiabatic invariants are conserved.
 Our objective is to determine the ballistic evolution of the bounce-averaged distribution function for an injection localised in magnetic local time (MLT) and drift shell.
+We emphasise that the assumption of MLT localisation is adopted for analytical convenience and should not be interpreted as implying that all injections are strongly localised.
+Observations indicate that injection regions may range from highly localised structures to broad, azimuthally expanding populations occupying several hours of MLT \cite{Kavanagh07, Gabrielse19}.
+In the present formulation this variability is captured by the concentration parameter $\kappa$ defined hereafter, allowing the description of drift-phase structures ranging from MLT-homogeneous populations ($\kappa=0$) to strongly localised enhancements ($\kappa\gg 1$).

 We then model how such an MLT-localised structure is sampled by a spacecraft traversing the radiation belts.
 As the spacecraft moves radially, it intersects neighbouring drift shells associated with slightly different azimuthal drift frequencies.
 The resulting time series therefore reflects both the intrinsic evolution of the injection and the sampling of adjacent drift shells along the trajectory.